py-lama/devlama/README.md

 - **Template System**: Generates code with awareness of platform, dependencies, and more
 - **Interactive Mode**: Provides an interactive CLI for model selection and code generation
 - **Code Execution**: Can execute generated code directly
+- **LogLama Integration**: Integrates with LogLama for centralized logging, environment management, and service orchestration
+- **Structured Logging**: All operations are logged with component context for better debugging and monitoring

 ## Requirements